AndrewSkelton/MRG-Bioinformatics/README.md

 * Migrate to long term github Project
 * Document

-### Data Queries
-* Gene Expression Query from Arthur's Datasets - CD4+/CD8+ for CHST11
-* Genotype Query from Arthur's Datasets - See email for list

 ### mQTL Analysis
 * mQTL Pipeline Design (use parts from Arthur's project)
   * Bespoke